 In the area of technology, the XLE has the advantage with five total USB ports instead of the standard three.
 Both trims have seven-inch touchscreens with smartphone integration, Amazon Alexa, and SiriusXM, so the standard package is actually pretty impressive.
 The XLE can be upgraded with a nine-inch touchscreen and remote services.

 Finally, the Hybrid XLE has the better safety package since it comes with blind-spot monitoring and a rear cross-traffic alert.
 The Hybrid LE still has a solid set of driver-assist technologies that can active work to prevent accidents, but it lacks those two key features.

-Compare the XLE vs XLE Premium Trim.
+Compare the Hybrid XLE vs XLE Premium.
 What is the difference?

 The Hybrid XLE Premium feels more upscale than the Hybrid XLE does.
 It has 18-inch wheels instead of 17-inch ones, and the dark metallic finish looks striking.
 The XLE Premium benefits from having integrated LED fog lights as well.

 More notably, perhaps, this higher trim has a power moonroof.
 This type of moonroof is available on the Hybrid XLE, but not standard.
 Something else that drivers will appreciate is the Hybrid XLE Premium's power liftgate.
 Its height can be adjusted, and it comes with jam protection.
 Again, this feature is optional on the Hybrid XLE.